A Primer on Deep Learning for Causal Inference: Generative Modeling through Adversarial Training

-{ \numberline{\thesubsubsection}{Adversarial Representation Balancing}}
+\subsection{Adversarial Representation Balancing}

 The use of the IPM loss in CFRNet \citep{Shalit2017} may also be viewed as an adversarial approach in that the representation layers are forced to maximize performance on two competing tasks: predicting outcomes and minimizing an IPM.
 Rather than using an IPM loss, other authors have trained propensity score estimators that send positive (rather than negative) gradients back to the representation layers \citep{Atan2018,Du2019}.
-This strategy explicitly decorrelates the covariate representations from the treatment (see Box \ref{box:otherlosses}).

 \citet{bica2020estimating} extend this approach to settings with treatment over time using a recurrent neural network.
 In their medical setting, decorrelating treatment from patient covariates and history allows them to estimate treatment effects at each individual snapshot.
-This algorithm is described in Section \ref{section:futuredirections}.